jankammerath/cbcdb/README.md

 ## URL Structure

-GET /chain                              lists all chains in the collection GET /chain/mychainname                  lists all blocks in the chain "mychainname" GET /chain/mychainname/myblockid        lists the block "myblockid" in the chain "mychainname"
+GET /                           all chains in the collection GET /mychainname                all blocks in the chain "mychainname" GET /mychainname/myblockid      the block "myblockid" in the chain "mychainname"

 Reserved internal chain names: user, peer